triwgani/Tata.DataVisualization/README.md

 ### Solutions:

+For this case solution, I use the Power BI to make visualization dashboard.
+Details of the visuals used in the dashboard, are as follow:

 1. In order to complete the first task, I chose the Line Chart for the visualization to describe the revenue trend during the period of 2011.
 The chart depicts the Revenue on its vertical axis and the time of period in the horisontal axis.

 ![](Trend.png)